lidofinance/lido-ethereum-sdk/docs/lidoPulse/intro.md

 ## Use Case

-`LidoPulse` is designed to provide developers with a simple and efficient way to interact with the Lido Ethereum SDK using JSON-RPC over HTTP.
-By abstracting the complexities of direct SDK integration, LidoPulse allows you to easily retrieve protocol parameters and information about addresses interacting with the protocol.
+`LidoPulse` provides a simple and efficient way to interact with the Lido Ethereum SDK.
+While the Lido Ethereum SDK can be directly imported into JavaScript/TypeScript projects, other platforms and languages may not have native support. `LidoPulse` fills this gap by offering seamless integration via the JSON-RPC API, commonly used in the Ethereum ecosystem, enabling cross-language and cross-platform compatibility.

 This can be particularly useful for:

 - Monitoring and analyzing staking activities and protocol parameters.
 - Building dashboards and tools that require real-time data from the Lido Ethereum SDK.